paya-cz/chaskey/README.md

 [Chaskey](http://mouha.be/chaskey/) is a PRF heavily based on [SipHash](https://131002.net/siphash/), but targeting limited 32-bit platforms, like microcontrollers etc.

 # Optimizations #
-The C# code has been heavily optimized, both for short and long messages.
+The C# code has been heavily optimized both for short and long messages.

 # Benchmarks #
-Below are the results of a benchmark I run on i7 3630QM against heavily optimized C# SipHash implementation.
+Below are the results of a benchmark I ran on i7 3630QM against heavily optimized C# SipHash implementation.

 64-bit mode (processing 10 GiB in 4 KiB chunks):
 - SipHash: 1 200 MiB/s